 1.2.3 Take into account comorbidities that compound the effect of osteoarthritis when formulating the management plan.

 1.2.4 Discuss the risks and benefits of treatment options with the person, taking into account comorbidities.
 Ensure that the information provided can be understood.

 1.2.5 Offer advice on the following core treatments to all people with clinical osteoarthritis.

 Access to appropriate information (see recommendation 1.3.1).

 Activity and exercise (see recommendation 1.4.1).

-Interventions to achieve weight loss if the person is overweight or obese (see recommendation 1.4.3 and Obesity [NICE clinical guideline 43]).
+Interventions to achieve weight loss if the person is overweight or obese (see recommendation 1.4.3 and the NICE guideline on obesity: identification, assessment and management).
 [2008, amended 2014]